-Use a clamp to hold the proposal.
-Do not staple the pages or put the proposal in a binder.
-Incomplete proposals and proposals received after 4:00 PM, Friday, April 8th, 2016 will not be evaluated.
+Incomplete proposals and proposals received after 4:00 PM, October 23, 2020 will not be evaluated.

-If you have questions regarding this Request for Proposals or any WIOA, please contact the issuing officer Arturo Sanchez, Arturo.Sanchez@iwd.iowa.gov.
+If you have questions regarding this Request for Proposals, please contact the issuing officer - Heather Garcia (Heather@workforcedevelopmentboards.com).

-- A. This RFP does not commit the RWDB to award a grant, to pay any costs incurred in the preparation of a proposal, or to procure or contract for services or supplies prior to issuance of a written agreement.
-The RWDB retains the right to: - Accept or reject any or all proposals received.
-(RWDB may request that bidders participate in negotiations and rewrite their applications as agreed upon during the negotiations.) - Discuss a proposed program with anyone potentially involved in the program. - Review the bidder's administrative and fiscal procedures relating to the potential award as part of the proposal review process.
-Proprietary rights to all data, materials, and documentation originated and prepared for the RWDB pursuant to a sub-award shall belong exclusively to the RWDB. - B. All proposals submitted will be subject to competitive review.
+- A. This RFP does not commit the LWDB to award a grant, to pay any costs incurred in the preparation of a proposal, or to procure or contract for services or supplies prior to issuance of a written agreement.
+The LWDB retains the right to: - Accept or reject any or all proposals received.
+(LWDB may request that bidders participate in negotiations and rewrite their applications as agreed upon during the negotiations.) - Discuss a proposed program with anyone potentially involved in the program. - Review the bidder's administrative and fiscal procedures relating to the potential award as part of the proposal review process.
+Proprietary rights to all data, materials, and documentation originated and prepared for the LWDB pursuant to a sub-award shall belong exclusively to the LWDB. - B. All proposals submitted will be subject to competitive review.
 The Proposal Evaluation Process is discussed in Section VII.
-Proposal funding decisions will be made by the Region 6 Workforce Development Board upon recommendation of the Proposal Review Sub-Committee. - C. The funding period for sub-awards under this solicitation will be from July 1, 2016-June 30, 2017 provided performance remains acceptable during that period.
-Any contract awarded from this RFP will include an option to renew for up to three additional years.
+Proposal funding decisions will be made by the East Central Iowa Workforce Development Board upon recommendation of the Proposal Review Sub-Committee. - C. The funding period for sub-awards under this solicitation will be from January 1, 2021-June 30, 2022 provided performance remains acceptable during that period.
+Any contract awarded from this RFP will include an option to renew for up to three additional years provided the performance remains acceptable in each of the additional years.